SAASIMAHMEDW/SECRET_MESSAGE/README.md

 ______________________________

 # About me
- hi guys, this is **AHMED** i am 20 year old and i made this program as an exercise. i am still learning python so it may not so good but for me it is amazing. and i learnt so many things while making this small project or exercise how to manipulate the string and all. it was nice experience while making this project.
+hi guys, this is AHMED, i am 20 years old and i made this program as an exercise. i am still learning python so it may not be so good, but for me it is amazing. and i learned so many things while making this small project or exercise, how to manipulate the string and all. it was a nice experience while making this project.